The-Strategy-Unit/perioperative-pathway-explorer/README.md

-# Modelling the Perioperative Care Pathway
+# Perioperative Pathway Explorer

-*Please note this model is still in development - please contact us if you have queries or spot any issues*

-A simulator is being developed that aims to support planning and decision-making along the perioperative care pathway.
-The first iteration of the model focuses on hip and knee replacements, using figures at England-wide level (for the adult population).
-Within the simulator tool there is the option to manually input populations for smaller geographies.
+The [Perioperative Pathway Explorer](https://exchange.iseesystems.com/public/strategy-unit/perioperative-care-pathways/index.html) is a decision-support simulator that helps users understand how changes to perioperative care may influence patient outcomes and service performance over time.

+The simulator focuses on elective hip and knee pathways and enables users to explore scenarios such as increasing earlier identification, expanding opportunities for preoperative optimisation or changing service capacity.
+By modelling the whole pathway, it demonstrates how interventions introduced at one stage can have wider effects across the system.

+Developed collaboratively with NHS clinicians, public health specialists, commissioners and national organisations, the simulator combines published evidence, clinical expertise and practice-informed assumptions within a system dynamics model.
+It is intended to support discussion, service planning and strategic decision-making rather than predict outcomes for individual patients.

-The simulator tool can be viewed on the [isee exchange](https://exchange.iseesystems.com/public/strategy-unit/perioperative-care-pathways/index.html).
+The Explorer can be viewed on the [isee exchange](https://exchange.iseesystems.com/public/strategy-unit/perioperative-care-pathways/index.html).

 This repo contains the supporting documentation and the model file in smtx format - this is an open XML protocol and can be shared and used, within the terms of the licence.